 Plot 3

 It is worth noting that participants give ratings in different ways – some of them are more critical towards the notes and others give them much easier.
-The preference ratings data for example shows there is one person who gave an average rating of 7 (maximum in this scale) and there is a person whose average amounts to only 2.10.
+The preference ratings data, for example, shows there is one person who gave an average rating of 7 (maximum in this scale) and there is a person whose average amounts to only 2.10.
 To understand better the difference between participants the following boxplot (Plot 4) could be useful.